Charging electric cars in New Jersey about to get easier

 Funded by a $1 million grant from the U.S. Department of Energy, the network will spend next year deciding where to put the stations and how many are needed.

-"Having the infrastructure in place is critical for driving demand," said Andrea Friedman, a policy analyst at the New Jersey Department of Energy.
+"Having the infrastructure in place is critical for driving demand," Friedman said.

 New Jersey does not plan to invest its own money in the program.
 It will rely on the private sector to build the stations, which cost about $5,000.
 Montclair paid for its stations with a $25,000 grant from Sustainable Jersey.